 The Indian Council for Cultural Relations (ICCR) has been playing an important role in the field of education for international students in India.
 It offers a number of scholarships to foreign nationals to pursue higher studies in Indian universities and other recognised institutes of higher education and learning.
 The research aimed to evaluate the role of ICCR cultural and educational schemes in promoting international understanding.
 It reviews the efficacy of ICCR schemes in achieving the purpose of international understanding through its cultural, educational, music and yoga, tourism, and socio-economic programs.
 A descriptive and exploratory research design was selected.
 This study has used both quantitative and qualitative research methods with a sample size of 35 international students enrolled in different Indian Universities under ICCR's scholarships.
 The data collection was done through the structured questionnaire; SPSS version 25 was used to analyse the responses.
 Also, descriptive, correlation, and regression analyses were conducted for the data collected through the present study.
 The programs of ICCR are well considered to bring out cultural awareness and an immense appreciation for the heritage of India.
 However, some areas of concern included difficulties in adjustment to the cultural differences and limited support services.
 This study underlines the potential of ICCR's programs to create a lasting impact as it promotes mutual understanding among international students.
 These findings add to the subtle understanding of the ICCR's role in cultural exchange and highlight opportunities for the strengthening of support structures, thereby suggesting a model to enhance the experience of international students, promoting cross-cultural dialogue in higher education.

-Keywords: Indian Council for Cultural Relations, International Understanding, International Students, India, Culture
+Keywords: Indian Council for Cultural Relations, International Understanding, International Students, India, Culture.

-INTRODUCTION:
+INTRODUCTION

 Cultural Diplomacy is a subfield of public diplomacy, alongside other elements of international engagements like listening, advocacy, exchange, and international broadcasting.
 Some even use Cultural Diplomacy interchangeably with ‘soft power’ and culture in external relations or cultural brokering, and promotion of culture (Grincheva, 2024).
 The Indian Council for Cultural Relations (ICCR) was founded in 1950 to promote India's cultural legacy while promoting international understanding.
 Its major aim is to promote cultural diplomacy through exchange programs, scholarships, and collaborations with educational institutions around the world.
 The cultural diplomacy of India aims at sending cultural troupes abroad, sending works of art abroad, holding festivals of India in foreign countries, propagating India’s language and cultural heritage in foreign countries, and propagating the works and thoughts of eminent Indians (Ha, 2022).
 ICCR has been playing an equally important role in the field of education for international students in India.
 It offers a number of scholarships to foreign nationals to pursue higher studies in Indian universities and other recognised institutes of higher education and learning (ICCR, 2013).